-A Companion Hub for Responding to Common Misrepresentations of the Traditional Protestant Interpretation
+A Hub for Responding to Common Misrepresentations of the Traditional Protestant Interpretation

-But those objections usually do not address Historicism as older Protestants actually taught it.
-They often attack a simplified or distorted version of the view — and in many cases, they assume Futurist categories and then fault Historicism for not fitting them.
+But these objections answer a caricature rather than the actual older Protestant view.
+They do not address Historicism as older Protestants actually taught it.
+They attack a simplified or distorted version of the view — and in many cases, they assume Futurist categories and then fault Historicism for not fitting them.

 This companion hub gives brief answers to the main strawman arguments against Historicism, with links to fuller studies where the issues are examined more carefully.

-2. “The Reformers thought each pope was the one individual man of sin.”
+1. “The Reformers thought each pope was the one individual man of sin/Antichrist.”

 Brief answer: This badly misrepresents the older Protestant claim.
 The Reformers and Protestant confessions did not need to identify each individual pope as a separate, final, end-time man of sin.
 They identified the papal office and system as the man of sin, Antichrist, and the self-exalting power within the visible Church.